TeslimAdeyanju/TeslimAdeyanju/README.md

 - 💡 **SQL Expertise**: Analyze data, uncover insights, and optimize workflows
 - 📈 **Automation**: Streamline financial processes with advanced tools and analytics

+### 🚀 What I'm Learning
+- 🌱 Currently exploring Machine Learning for financial analytics.
+- 💻 Diving deeper into advanced SQL techniques.
+- 📚 Expanding expertise in Python libraries like Pandas and Scikit-learn.

 ----
 ### 🛠️ Languages and Tools: